superchordate/ASEC-census-helper/README.md

 1. **Select Data Fields**: Click tables and fields to add the fields you need.
 2. **Preview Your Data**: Click Preview to see information about your download before taking the time to create the full file.
 Previews are grouped, but downloads will give you data that is not summarized.
 3. **Download Your Data**: Click Download to get your data in CSV format.
 The app will find your data and perform necessary joins so you get a single, ready-to-use ASEC dataset.
 Downloads will include relevant record keys to connect observations over time.
-FH_SEQ & FFPOS connect records across years, and FILEDATE is the date of the survey (MMDDYY).
+H_SEQ & F_SEQ connect records across years, and FILEDATE is the date of the survey (MMDDYY).
 4. **Continue Exploring**: Plop your data into Power BI or Tableau to build your charts and tables.

 *Pro Tip: **Bookmark** or **Share** the URL to select the same fields again later.*